gakalmar/Notes/54_Terraform.md

     - **Apply:**
         - To make changes to real infrastructure in order to make it match the desired state (as specified by a Terraform config and set of variables).
         - In conversation, it's common to refer to "applying a plan" (usually in the context of Terraform Cloud's workflow) or "applying a configuration" (usually in the context of the Terraform CLI workflow).

+    - **Destroy:**
+        - The infrastructure gets removed
+        - We can also save the plan for this

 - **Terraform objects/blocks:**
     - **Terraform configuration:**
         - Used to modify the default terraform configuration

         - **Example:**

                 terraform {